NiceGuyIT/taskfiles/README.md

   advisable to set global environmental variables as global variables in the main Taskfile, and then assign the environmental variable in the task using the global variable.
 This provides the ability to change the variable in the included (child) Taskfile.
+- Global variables do not have access to global environmental variables declared as ""

 Vars are expanded for Env but Env is not expanded for Vars.
 This will work: